deckhouse/deckhouse/ee/modules/500-operator-trivy/docs/README.md

 ---
 title: "The operator-trivy module"
+description: operator-trivy is a Deckhouse module for periodic scanning for vulnerabilities in a Kubernetes cluster.
 ---

 The module allows you to run periodic vulnerability scans.
 The module uses the [Trivy](https://github.com/aquasecurity/trivy) project.